Page images

 Didactic Poetry.

-fol subject.
+ful subject.
 Such are the books of Lucretius de Rerum Natura, the Georgics of Virgil, Pope's Essay on Criticism, Akenside's Pleasures of the Imagination, Armstrong on Health, and the Art of Poetry by Horace, Vida, and Boileau.

-Vere novo gelidus canis cum montibns humor
+Vere novo gelius canis cum montibus humor

-Liquitur, et Zephyro putris se gleba resolvit;
+Liquitur, et Zephyro putris se gleba resolvit ;

 Depresso incipiat jam tum mihi Taurus aratro